Abzraja/extract-transform-load-group-project/README.md

 * The root([/](/)) folder contains all the main working files.
     * The files are numbered in the order they were created and run.
     ![File Order](Images/file_order.png)
+    * 0 - Project Proposal.pdf - Jupyter notebook: Extraction and Transformation process of the Happiness Data
     * 1 - Happiness Data.ipynb - Jupyter notebook: Extraction and Transformation process of the Happiness Data
     * 2 - Alcohol Consumption Data.ipynb - Jupyter notebook: Extraction and Transformation process of the Alcohol Data
     * 3 - Merge Datasets.ipynb - Jupyter Notebook: Dataset Merge of Transformed Alcohol Consumption and Happiness Data